Austin Arias

 Learning Outcomes

-• how to identify the current issues plaguing both their community and fraternal movement,
+• Identify the current issues affecting both their community and the broader fraternal movement – and understand how those issues are connected

-• how to understand how those issues affect the health of their membership and organizations,
+• Understand how those challenges affect the health, belonging, and sustainability of their membership and organizations

-• how to more effectively build relationships with one another to inspire collaborative action, and
+• Build more effective relationships with one another across chapters and councils to inspire collaborative action

-• how to determine a plan of action to confidently tackle their community’s issues and opportunities for success.
+• Create a realistic, community-owned plan of action to tackle their most pressing challenges and opportunities

 Your First Year Advantage